 Ugh, My Gums Are Bleeding!
 What Should I Do Now?

 What do you see?
 Red, swollen gums?
 Loose teeth?
 Sores in your mouth?
 More importantly, what is causing these symptoms to appear and how can you get rid of them quickly?
-Bleeding gums is a regular complaint at most dentist offices.
+Bleeding gums is a regular complaint at most dentist offices, as said by experts from Eccella Smiles.
 While most of the time it is not a serious problem, it can be a little unnerving for patients.
-If you are experiencing bleeding gums, keep reading to get more information about the causes and treatment of bleeding gums and get some ideas for prevention in the future.
+If you are experiencing bleeding gums, keep reading or visit their site to get more information about the causes and treatment of bleeding gums and get some ideas for prevention in the future.

 What Causes Bleeding Gums